 Best-rated Monthly Mobile Plans

 Compare Monthly Mobile Plan Providers in New Zealand at Canstar Blue.
-2degrees, Spark, Slingshot Mobile and One NZ were compared on Overall Satisfaction, Accessibility of the Provider, Assistance Managing Data, Billing, Customer Service, Network Coverage and Value for Money.
+Skinny, 2degrees, Spark and One NZ were compared on Overall Satisfaction, Accessibility of the Provider, Assistance Managing Data, Billing, Customer Service, Network Coverage and Value for Money.

 See our Ratings Methodology.

-For the eighth time in nine years, 2degrees has been rated No.1 by Kiwi phone users as the country’s best phone plan provider.
+Skinny is rated No.1 by Kiwi phone users as the country’s best monthly mobile provider.

 How we rate mobile plan providers

 Our review compares mobile providers on customer satisfaction, so you can discover what other Kiwis think about our compared plan providers before you sign on with one of them.
-Think of it like asking hundreds of your closest mates which mobile plan provider they think is best!
+Think of it like asking hundreds of your closest family, friends and colleagues which mobile plan provider they think is best!

-Canstar Blue surveyed 2250 Kiwis who have an account with a mobile provider and asked for their feedback on their mobile provider.
+Canstar Blue surveyed 2455 Kiwis who have a monthly payment plan with a mobile provider and asked for their feedback on their provider.

 Respondents rate their satisfaction with their providers from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: